-- Full legal name of the Bank, information on the ultimate controlling party as well as ownership structure are disclosed in Notes 1 to the Bank's separate financial statements. - As at 31 December 2024, the Bank had no subsidiaries. - As at 31 December 2024, the Bank was not a controller or a participant of a non-banking group. - The Bank is a public interest entity according to the requirements of Law of Ukraine "On accounting and financial statements in Ukraine" No. 996-XIV. - Prudential gatios, established by the NSSMC for relevant activity of professional participants in capital markets and organized commodity markets, are not applicable to banks that perform professional activities at stock markets in accordance with "Regulation on prudential ratios for professional activities at stock markets and risk management requirements" (as amended) approved by the NSSMC Decision No.1597 dated 1 October 2015 тудинська - The Bank's Audit Committee has not performed an examination of the Bank's financial and economic activities for the financial year.

-• Limited liability company "Ernst & Young Audit Services" (ERDPOU: 33306921, web-site: www.ey.com/ua) have audited the Bank's separate financial statements according to agreement No. C-UA50-2024-ASU-1321 dated 24 July 2024.
+- As at 31 December 2024, the Bank was not a controller or a participant of a non-banking group. - The Bank is a public interest entity according to the requirements of Law of Ukraine "On accounting and financial statements in Ukraine" No. 996-XIV. - Prudential ratios, established by the NSSMC for relevant activity of professional participants in capital markets and organized commodity markets, are not applicable to banks that perform professional activities at stock markets in accordance with "Regulation on prudential ratios for professional activities at stock markets and risk management requirements" (as amended) approved by the NSSMC Decision No.1597 dated 1 October 2015. - The Bank's Audit Committee has not performed an examination of the Bank's financial and economic activities for the financial year. - Limited liability company "Ernst & Young Audit Services" (ERDPOU: 33306921, web-site: www.ey.com/ua) have audited the Group's consolidated financial statements according to agreement No. C-UA50-2024-ASU-1321 dated 24 July 2024.
 The audit was conducted in the period from 24 July 2024 to 15 April 2025.